xpdustry/javelin/README.md

 ### Tips

-- In the client config, if you set `javelin.client.timeout` to `0`, Your client will always reconnect to your main server, even if it has been down for a long time.
+- In the client config, if you set `fr.xpdustry.javelin.client.timeout` to 0, your client will always reconnect to your Javelin server, even if it has been down for a long time.

-- You can explicitly reconnect a Javelin client with the `javelin client reconnect` command.
+- You can explicitly reconnect a Javelin client with the `javelin-client-reconnect` command.

-- You can reset the token of a specific server with `javelin server token reset <name>`.

-- List all the registered servers with `javelin server list`

-- If you have https enabled on your server domain with a reverse proxy (nginx, Apache web server, ...), enable the secure websocket protocol by setting :

-    - `javelin.server.wss` to `true` in the `server-config.properties` file in the main server.

-    - `javelin.client.wss` to `true` in the `client-config.properties` file of each client.
+- You can add `wss` support on javelin with a reverse proxy like nginx.

-  Then change the config of your reverse proxy.
-Example with nginx + let's encrypt / certbot :
+  Example let's encrypt / certbot :

   ```nginx
   # This is required to upgrade the websocket connection